Breathing is... important.

 5. Take an Asian flush supplement

 It's precisely these other toxins that come along with alcohol consumption that supplementation does a great job of reducing.
 For example, one metabolic toxin called acetaldehyde has been shown to be the prime cause of breathing difficulty in 30-40% of East Asian alcohol drinkers.
+It has also been linked to increased cancer risks when high levels of it accumulates in your body.

 Asian flush specific supplements such as Sunset Alcohol Flush Support help reduce the amount of acetaldehyde in your blood when you consume alcohol.
 This helps you breathe easier and allows you to enjoy alcohol like everyone else.